 Relocating the current Fish Market to the head of Blackwattle Bay will unlock an incredible opportunity on the current fish market site to deliver a vibrant, sustainable place that is connected to Sydney’s waterfront.

-For more information on the new Sydney Fish Market project and the DAs, please read our overview document here.
+For more information on the new Sydney Fish Market project please read our overview document here.

-To view the DAs and to have a say, please click here to visit the Major Projects page of the Department of Planning, Industry and Environment’s website.
+To view the DAs, please click here to visit the Major Projects page of the Department of Planning, Industry and Environment’s website.

 A masterplan is being developed for the current fish market site based on the principles that were developed with the community through the The Bays Precinct Sydney Transformation Plan and further consultation in 2017.
 The Blackwattle Bay masterplan will consider design options to deliver community facilities, open space, a promenade, pedestrian and cycling access as well as new homes, shops and jobs.
 We will continue to work with the community as this project progresses.